unnus/unnus/content/medical/power-your-practice-21-patient-management-softwares-for-2023.md

 * Customizable templates for various specialties
 * Includes patient kiosk feature for streamlined check-in process

+**Pricing:**

+AdvancedMD offers three pricing plans for their EHR and practice management software, starting at $729 per provider per month for the Basic plan, up to $1,299 per provider per month for the Advanced plan.
+They also offer a custom Enterprise plan for larger practices or organizations.

 ### 4) Kareo

 Kareo is a cloud-based EHR software designed for small to medium-sized practices.
 It includes features such as appointment scheduling, e-prescriptions, and patient portals.
 One unique feature of Kareo is its patient engagement tools, which help practices stay connected with patients between visits.
 This software also includes billing and revenue cycle management tools to help practices manage finances.